Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ### etcd

-It is the powerhouse for <mark>storing all cluster data</mark>!
+It is the powerhouse for **storing all cluster data**!
 If your cluster ever goes down, don't worry—every bit of data is safely stored and backed up in the etcd folder, ensuring there's absolutely no data loss!

 The keyword here is **"**`key-value store`**"** which means that the data is stored in the form of **key-value pairs** rather than the traditional way of using tables.